 - Non-hermitian photonics: engineering gain, absorption, and radiation

-- Topological photonics and robust design
+- Topological photonics

 - Plasmonics and sub-wavelength optics